geerteltink/geert.elt.ink/src/content/notes/2015-05-20-git-workflow.md

 ---
-title: 'Git Workflow'
+title: "Git Workflow"
-description: 'A git workflow suitable for large projects.'
+description: "A git workflow suitable for large projects."
-slug: git-workflow
+slug: "git-workflow"
-pubDate: 2015-05-20
+pubDate: "2015-05-20"
 tags:
-  - git
+  - "git"
 ---

 Git workflow works best for large projects.
 For smaller projects or projects with little commits and releases I suggest to use something lightweight like [GitHub Flow](https://guides.github.com/introduction/flow/).